Skip to Content

 Huriawa Historic Site!

-It’s a great walk for kids too as several plaques along the walk tell the history of the area, and they can earn a Kiwi Guardian Medal here too (this is a children’s activity program that encourages learning about nature).
+Starting from the car park by Barvas Street, this is also a fantastic walk for kids, as several plaques along the walk help to teach the history of the area.
+Kids can earn a Kiwi Guardian Medal here too (this is a children’s activity program that encourages learning about nature)!

 9. Blueskin Bay

-Just 25 km from Dunedin, Blueskin Bay is an estuary filled with “cockles,” also known as Southern Clams and oysters.
-In fact, these clams and oysters are exported overseas in abundance making this one of the biggest industries in this small area.
+Just 25 km (15.5 mi) from Dunedin, Blueskin Bay is a famous estuary filled with “cockles,” also known as southern clams and oysters.
+In fact, these clams and oysters are exported overseas in abundance, making this one of the biggest industries in this small area!

 As you drive past the lake, look out for Arc Brewing Co.
-This small local brewery crafts amazing beer but they are only open Friday to Sunday.
+This small local brewery crafts amazing beer, but they are only open Friday to Sunday, so if you’re stopping by on the weekend, you’re in for a real treat.

-The quirky little village of Waitati is built overlooking Blueskin Bay and I love the Blueskin Nurseries Cafe for a coffee break.
-This little village supports an alternative lifestyle, with most residents being alternative energy enthusiasts.
+The quirky little village of Waitati is built overlooking Blueskin Bay, and I love the Blueskin Nurseries Café for a coffee break.
+This little village definitely has an alternative vibe, with most residents being alternative energy enthusiasts.
 The village has no sewage system and has become an important center in New Zealand for the development of composting toilets.

-Nearby, is the Orokonui Scenic Reserve which is a nice hiking area.
-The 3-kilometer loop track is a peaceful stroll.
-Or, drive out the Doctor’s Point Reserve and enjoy a walk on the beach to explore some caves at low tide.
+Nearby, you’ll find the Orokonui Scenic Reserve which is really a nice hiking area.
+The 3-kilometer (1.8-mi) loop track is a peaceful stroll.
+You can also drive out to the Doctor’s Point Reserve and enjoy a walk on the beach to explore some caves at low tide.

 10. The Mole (sea wall)